An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Basic Exception Handling

-The try and except blocks are used to catch and handle exceptions.
-If an error occurs within the try block, the except block catches the exception and allows the program to continue.
+The try and except keywords are used to catch and manage exceptions.
+If an error occurs within the try block, Python checks the matching except block for that specific exception type, allowing the program to continue.

 try: